hydawn/stars/README.md

 git clone https://github.com/DuanHanyu/Stars.git
 mkdir build
 cd build
-cmake ..
+cmake .. -DCMAKE_BUILD_TYPE=Release
 make
 ```
-Use `./Stars` to start the game, use `make install` to install the game.
+Use `./Stars play` to start the game, use `make install` to install the game.

 # Import
 You can see there's a lot of board in [oldTestingBoard.md](./oldTestingBoard.md).
-In case you want to import and play a new board, just enter `import` and you'll see this:
+In case you want to import and play a new board, just enter `import` or `I` and you'll see this:
 ```
 In debug mode
 Player 'X' move> I